 - Sessions provided in education settings with the option for virtual contacts outside of term time.
 MHST will ensure adherence to appropriate Covid-secure measures to maintain the safety of all concerned.

 We will also provide you with a welcome pack to support ongoing collaborative working, explain about the EMHP role, remit, and training requirements, and set out the support that the local MHST will be able to offer.
-This will include a baseline questionnaire that our staff will support the mental health leads to complete, which will support in tailoring our offer to individual education setting needs.

 As a participating school, you will be required to: